PRACTICE DIRECTION 36ZD – PILOT SCHEME: ONLINE SYSTEM FOR CERTAIN PRIVATE LAW PROCEEDINGS RELATING TO CHILDREN AND FOR CERTAIN PROTECTIVE ORDERS

 (b) it should not be assumed that an application of a type specified in paragraph 1.2(a), or any or all stages of such an application, will always be able to be dealt with on the online system.
 This is because HMCTS will be gradually rolling out the types of application that can be dealt with via the online system.
 There may also be times when the online system is not available, for example because of planned or unplanned down-time.
 HMCTS will indicate via the online system which applications can be dealt with on the online system at any point in time;

 (c) it should be noted that Practice Direction 36G makes provision for a Pilot Scheme for generating an application for a section 8 order online (with the application then usually being filed by email).
-If a party or their legal representative does not have access to the online system referred to in this Practice Direction 36ZD, or has access but chooses not to use the online system, then they can instead access the online system referred to in Practice Direction 36G.
-An unrepresented party also has the option to make or respond to an application on paper rather than via either online system.
+If an unrepresented party does not have access to the online system referred to in this Practice Direction 36ZD, or has access but chooses not to use the online system, then they can instead access the online system referred to in Practice Direction 36G or can make or respond to an application on paper.
+If a legal representative has access to the online system referred to in this Practice Direction 36ZD, then it is expected that they will use that online system.
+If they do not have that access, then they can instead access the online system referred to in Practice Direction 36G.

 Modification of the FPR and Practice Directions during operation of the Pilot Scheme

-3.1 During the operation of the Pilot Scheme the FPR and the Practice Directions supporting the FPR will apply-
+3.1 During the operation of the Pilot Scheme the FPR and the Practice Directions supporting the FPR will apply as follows to cases falling within the Pilot Scheme-

-(b) as modified by Chapter 3, to applications for an order under section 8 of the 1989 Act; and
+(b) as modified by Chapter 3, to applications for an order in private law proceedings;

 CHAPTER 2: MODIFICATIONS APPLICABLE TO ALL CASES WITHIN THE PILOT SCHEME